imhazige/log4js-node-extension-autoreload/README.md

 ## The Cause

 From log4js 2, the autoreload support have been removed.
-Refer to [here](https://github.com/log4js-node/log4js-node/issues/497#issuecomment-312776289)
+Refer to [here](https://github.com/log4js-node/log4js-node/issues/497#issuecomment-312776289).

-This package add a simple wrapper function to use [watchr](https://github.com/bevry/watchr) to add the support of autoreload when configuration file updated.
+This package implement a simple wrapper function to use [watchr](https://github.com/bevry/watchr) to provide the support of autoreload when configuration file be updated.